Regional Contest Rules

 problem solved.
 The time consumed for a solved problem is

-the time elapsed from the beginning of the contest to the
+the integer number of minutes elapsed from the beginning of the contest to the

 submittal of the accepted run plus 20 penalty minutes for